cyberomin/cyberomin.github.io/_posts/2016-09-05-this-is-andela.markdown

 Thank you to Iyin, Nad, Jeremy, Ebun, Derin, Sayo, Seni, Lisbi and every other person that has been instrumental to the birthing of this new phase.
 I look forward to the amazing things that we all do together.

 Let’s go make magic.
-This is ANDELA.
+This is ANDELA. #TIA.